 Another highlight was a morning of snorkeling at Molokini Crater with Trilogy, which included an unexpected humpback whale visit.
 (Remember what I said earlier about whales not paying attention to calendars?)
 The boat departs from Ma’alaea Harbor right next door to the Maui Ocean Center, The Aquarium of Hawaii, where families can learn even more about Hawaii’s marine life.

-Editor’s Note: Dana’s trip was sponsored by the Ka’anapali Beach Resort Association.
-As always, our thoughts and opinions are our own on Ciao Bambino.
-Photos by Dana Rebmann.
+Editor’s Note: For review purposes, Dana received media packages from some of the properties mentioned.
+As always, our opinions are our own on Ciao Bambino.
+Photos by Dana Rebmann except where noted.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!

 Please fillout the form below to create your free My Trip Planner account.